Margaret Pittman: Life

 Pittman completed her Ph.D. dissertation work on the pathogenesis of pneumococcus pneumonia after taking a job in 1928 at the Rockefeller Institute in New York to work with Dr. Rufus Cole on the question, “Does Hemophilus influenza cause influenza?,” one of the perplexing medical problems of that time.
 Her work on this question led to her discovery that a second (later found to be multiple) strains of the organism existed, some that were encapsulated.
-This research permitted the development of an antiserum and later a vaccine known as Hib against the meningitis caused by one strain (known as the b strain) of H. influenza, which often resulted in blindness and sometimes death in younger children.
+This research permitted the development of an antiserum and later a vaccine known as Hib against the meningitis caused by one strain (known as the b strain) of H. influenzae, which often resulted in blindness and sometimes death in younger children.
 This research also earned Pittman an international scientific reputation before she was thirty years old.

 In 1934, with the Great Depression gripping the country, Pittman's appointment at the Rockefeller Institute was ended, and, accepting a pay cut, she took a position at the New York State Department of Health Laboratories, where she worked on biologics (vaccines and antisera injected into the human body).
 In 1935, the U.S. Congress passed and President Franklin D. Roosevelt signed the Social Security Act, which included funds to expand health research in the federal government.
 The following year, Pittman joined the National Institute of Health (now National Institutes of Health) and worked with Dr. Sara E. Branham, who had been one of her teachers at the University of Chicago, on developing standards for an meningococcus antiserum.
 As a part of this work, Pittman and Branham introduced the first statistical method, the Reed-Münch test, into biologics testing.

 During World War II, Pittman's work focused on fevers after the administration of blood and blood products.
 Her investigations of the process and media used in sterility tests led to changes that protected transfusion recipients.
 One key change was that a small vial of donated blood be kept separate from the main container of donated blood for sterility testing so that new contaminants could not be introduced on syringes used to withdraw blood for testing.